- Is Everyone Working at Private Tutoring Jobs Eligible For a WWCC?

 A WWCC is usually a requirement for people who come into contact with children and vulnerable adults as part of their work or volunteer position.
 The WWCC verifies that the person has no criminal record which would make them unsuitable for the position.

-All qualified teachers working in mainstream education must have a WWCC, and because tutors regularly work with children and vulnerable people, it's very common for a certified tutor to obtain a background check as well, since their work is comparable to jobs in education within schools.
+All qualified teachers working in mainstream education must have a WWCC, and because tutors regularly work with children and vulnerable people, it's very common for a certified tutor to obtain a background check as well, since their work is comparable to tutoring jobs Melbourne in education within schools.

 Whilst the legislation differs from state to state on whether tutors must have a WWCC, jobs for teachers offered through agencies will routinely ask that all the tutors working for them have a WWCC before they start working.
 This precaution ensures that the tutoring organisation is secure and helps to uphold high professional and personal standards.